 5. Batman (1989)

 One of the most important superhero films of all time, Batman (1989) proved that superhero cinema could succeed beyond the world of Superman, opening eyes to a whole new world of what would come to be the superhero genre we know and love today.

-Burton’s Batman was only the director’s third feature-length directorial effort following Pee-Wee’s Big Adventure (1985) and Beetlejuice (1988), but the darker and more gothic sensibilities the director had proven through both titles made him the perfect match for a new, darker take on Batman.
-In many ways, Batman (1989) is Burton’s own unique vision put to film, though in casting Michael Keaton (whom he’d teamed with on Beetlejuice) as Batman and the iconic Jack Nicholson as his chief antagonist The Joker, Batman (1989) became the stuff of myth and legend, the kind of iconic superhero film that even people who don’t know about superhero films have heard about.
+Tim Burton’s Batman was only the director’s third feature-length directorial effort following Pee-Wee’s Big Adventure (1985) and Beetlejuice (1988), but the darker and more gothic sensibilities the director had proven through both titles made him the perfect match for a new, darker take on Batman.
+In many ways, Batman (1989) is Burton’s own unique vision put to film, though in casting Michael Keaton (with whom he’d teamed on Beetlejuice) as Batman and the iconic Jack Nicholson as his chief antagonist Joker, Batman (1989) became the stuff of myth and legend, the kind of iconic superhero film that even people who don’t know about superhero films have heard about.

 Recommended for you: Live-Action Jokers Ranked

-4. The Dark Knight (2008)
+4. The Dark Knight Rises (2012)